mrdipeshashah/Big-Query-Google-Analytics-Organic-Brand-Signals/README.md

 * **The Scale Shift:** A young, scaling DTC brand should expect an organic footprint heavily dominated by the homepage.
 A mature subscription brand with a bigger base of subscribers will naturally see a higher, permanent baseline of tension from utility login pages—and that is completely healthy.

 ### 4. The Native Mobile App "Black Hole" Caveat
-* **The Journey Shatter:** For brands with a native iOS/Android application, standard web-to-revenue correlation will naturally skew.
+* **The Journey Shatter:** For brands with a native iOS/Android app, standard web-to-revenue correlation will naturally skew.
 * **Deep-Linking Disruption:** High-intent users searching the brand organically on mobile web will frequently be deep-linked directly out of the browser and into the native app ecosystem to complete their purchase.
-* **The Analytical Guardrail:** A spike in mobile organic homepage traffic accompanied by flat *web* revenue often indicates successful app re-engagement rather than a poor commercial journey.
+* **The Analytical Guardrail:** A spike in mobile organic homepage traffic accompanied by flat *web* revenue could indicate successful app re/engagement rather than a poor commercial journey.
 To validate the macro flywheel, desktop organic trends must be used as the stable baseline control group, or app open rates must be overlaid chronologically.

 # DATE SORTING IN DATA STUDIO